 It's easy enough to peruse through your array of VMs and execute scripts, perform updates, and make other various changes, and both Hyper-V and ESX(i) will have some ability to help with this, but a powerful program that can immensely streamline and automate these sorts of tasks, and more, can save untold amounts of time – especially in the case of non-standard updates or configurations, or in an instance of trouble when you need to make fast changes over a number of VMs.

-List of the Top VM Monitors and Management Software
+Here's a List of the Best VM Monitors and Management Software:

 We've compiled a list of the best VM managers on the Market along with some screenshots, main features and anything that we thought would be useful to sys admins who are looking for an option when looking for a management tool for the virtual machines.
 Pricing is included and there are Free Trials for all of them below.